 Potential Overlap

-A SNOMED CT expression can be used in the Act.code to represent the nature of the act (e.g. using concepts from the Procedure hierarchy).
+A SNOMED CT expression can be used in the Act.code to represent the nature of the action (e.g. using concepts from the Procedure hierarchy).

 Rules and Guidance

 The following rules are intended to support validation and consistent interpretation of the Act.code attribute where SNOMED CT is used.